 The easiest way to heal yourself is to take action on the answers and do what your intuition is telling you to do.

-4. Honor your preferences.
+4. Empower yourself by honoring your preferences.

 There are people/places/things that make you feel alive like nothing else does.
 Yes, there are.
 You also have gifts and talents, which are things you naturally gravitate toward, are good at (or can become good at), and enjoy doing.
 Sometimes you deny yourself the joy of people/places/things.
 Sometimes you also deny yourself the joy of your gifts and talents.
 But that doesn’t mean all of them aren’t there, just waiting for you to finally honor yourself and your preferences.